A Comprehensive Guide to Concrete Floors and Coatings

 Commercial concrete flooring also tends to be very cost-effective, which means it won’t take a large chunk of the company’s budget and also allows businesses to return to normal operations soon after the coating has been installed.

 Con-tek offers concrete coatings in Greeley and the surrounding area for commercial businesses of all kinds as well as for residential concrete flooring.

 Concrete coating is placed over porous concrete floor to seal the surface and create a polished and even surface.
 The different types of concrete coatings are based on the type of material.

 Each has pros and cons is used in a slightly different situation.
 The two most common types of coating are epoxy and polyurethane, but you may often see the other two variations as well.

 Epoxy coating is very durable.
 It can withstand harsh chemicals, so it is frequently used in industrial settings or garages.

-Epoxy can be a thinner coating, which makes it ideal for filling in holes and creating an even surface.
+Epoxy can be a thinner coating, which makes it ideal for filling in holes and creating an even surface on concrete floors.

 Different variations of epoxy can be much thicker and provide more protection.
 However, it also tends to be brittle, so it isn’t often used where there will be heavy machinery that moves around.